A preliminary design drawing of the Vehicle & Equipment Operations Center (VEOC), perhaps the first AIMS component

 And here's a nearly live view from the McMurdo webcam (click here for the current view, then click the slide icon for an archive of the past 24 hours).

-Another "pre-AIMS" project, underway but scheduled to ramp up and mesh with the AIMS project, is a component of preliminary utilities work to clear the way for some of the early construction.
+A "pre-AIMS" project, underway this summer but scheduled to ramp up and mesh with the AIMS project, was a component of preliminary utilities work to clear the way for some of the early construction.

-The original project "sources sought" solicitation was issued in May of 2017; it announced AIMS "Industry Days" (presolicitation conferences) in June and August 2017 at the ASC offices in order to publicize this project to prospective contractors (I attended one of these).
+The original AIMS project "sources sought" solicitation was issued in May of 2017; it announced AIMS "Industry Days" (presolicitation conferences) in June and August 2017 at the ASC offices in order to publicize this project to prospective contractors (I attended one of these).
 It also stated that further solicitations would not be issued to the general public.
 It included this link to the draft solicitation documents including preliminary drawings, specifications, and details; most of these documents are still available.
 The VEOC preliminary drawing, outline site map, and lodging preliminary drawing seen above on this page are from the pre-solicitation conference slides, although many of the design details were later revised as the design process proceeded.